William C. Wetzel (principal investigator)

 Andrea Glassmire (postdoctoral fellow)

 I recently earned a M.S. in entomology from the University of Illinois at Urbana-Champaign.
-I am delighted to join the Wetzel Lab as a research technician, where I’ll get to apply and deepen my broad interests in plant-insect interactions.
+I am delighted to join the Wetzel Lab, where I’ll get to apply and deepen my broad interests in plant-insect interactions.
 I am specifically interested in behavioral adaptations of herbivorous insects that may have adaptive functions in foraging, and have begun exploring nocturnal herbivory as one potential mechanism.

 Emily Mall (undergraduate researcher)